LiberTEM/LiberTEM/docs/source/releasing.rst

 * Update documentation with new links, if necessary
     * Add zenodo badge for the new release to Changelog page
 * Send announcement message on mailing list
+* Bump version in master branch to next .dev0